zelanko/sql-docs.de-de/docs/relational-databases/replication/microsoft-replication-interactive-conflict-resolver.md

 ---
-title: Interaktiver Microsoft-Replikationskonfliktlöser | Microsoft-Dokumentation ms.custom: ''
+title: Interaktiver Konfliktlöser (Merge)
-ms.date: 03/07/2017
-ms.prod: sql
-ms.prod_service: database-engine, sql-database
+describes: Describes the Interactive Conflict Resolver that can be used for merge subscriptions that are synchronized using the Windows Synchronization Manager. ms.custom: seo-lt-2019 ms.date: 03/07/2017 ms.prod: sql ms.prod_service: database-engine, sql-database